Omer-Mazig/js-runtime-questions/README.md

 What is the Callback Queue?

+**Options:**

-a) A stack that stores all callback functions
+- a) A stack that stores all callback functions
-b) A queue that stores callback functions ready to be executed
+- b) A queue that stores callback functions ready to be executed
-c) A database of Web API functions
+- c) A database of Web API functions
-d) A list of all variables in the program
+- d) A list of all variables in the program

 <details>
 <summary>View Answer and Explanation</summary>

-**Correct Answer: b) A queue that stores callback functions ready to be executed**
+**Correct Answer:** b) A queue that stores callback functions ready to be executed

+**Explanation:**
-Explanation: The Callback Queue (also known as Task Queue) is where completed asynchronous operations' callbacks wait to be executed.
+The Callback Queue (also known as Task Queue) is where completed asynchronous operations' callbacks wait to be executed.
 It follows the First In, First Out (FIFO) principle.
 When an async operation completes, its callback is added to the queue, and the Event Loop will move it to the Call Stack when appropriate.

 </details>